Curious about how horses handle “the birds and the bees”? It’s more than a nuzzle or nicker.

-Whether you’re a horse lover or just curious about equine affairs, stick around.
-We’re about to answer the question, “How do horses mate?”
-Stick around because it’s quite a show.
+If you’re a horse lover or just curious about equine romance, stay tuned.
+We’re diving into the question: “How do horses mate?”

 Horse Mating Process: Key Takeaway